 - Flooding associated with the previous five events.

-The Philippines government, established in 2010 the The National Disaster Risk Reduction & Management Council (NDRRMC), formerly known as the National Disaster Coordinating Council (NDCC), which is a working group of government, non-government, and private sector organisations tasked to increase the effectiveness of responses to both natural and man-made disasters This is meant to be achieved by developing risk reduction strategies, prior to, during and after any of the above mentioned events.
+The Philippines government, established in 2010, The National Disaster Risk Reduction & Management Council (NDRRMC), formerly known as the National Disaster Coordinating Council (NDCC), which is a working group of government, non-government, and private sector organisations tasked to increase the effectiveness of responses to both natural and man-made disasters This is meant to be achieved by developing risk reduction strategies, prior to, during and after any of the above-mentioned events.

 But before we get to that, some really important things to consider as we seek the answer to the question.
 Have we a culture that honors the call to be prepared, or is just a comforting phrase?